yourpaljake/yourpaljake.github.io/README.md

 ## Highlights
 - **Custom Built**: Every line of code was written with a purpose, reflecting my journey in software development.
-- **Learning and Sharing**: Includes sections dedicated to educational content, from math tutorials to coding walkthroughs and explanations of personal projects to provide inspiration.
+- **Learning and Sharing**: Includes sections dedicated to educational content, from academic education to coding walkthroughs and explanations of personal projects to provide inspiration.

 Thank you for visiting, and I hope you enjoy exploring my site as much as I enjoyed creating it.